 Many doors can open a lot of doors to the German work market for international students to successfully graduate from German universities or colleges.
 EU and EE graduates have free access to the German work market.
 After completing their academic studies, graduates from other countries aiming to find work must extend their residence permit for 18 months.
 However, he was allowed to work during this time.

-In Germany, the main sectors looking for international workers include chemicals, engineering, electronics, IT, machinery, coal, vehicles, machine tools, food and beverage, shipbuilding, textiles.
-In the recent development sector, telecommunications, high-tech products, automotive industry, banking and tourism, so there is a lot to choose from.
-To get a high paying job in Germany, having the right university or college degree is an important step and your salary should be worth it.
-Check out some of the paid jobs in Germany and study what master’s degrees are worth for them.
+In Germany, the main sectors looking for international workers include chemicals, engineering, electronics, IT, machinery, coal, vehicles, machine tools, food and beverage, shipbuilding, and textiles.
+In the recent development sector, telecommunications, high-tech products, automotive industry, banking, and tourism, so there is a lot to choose from.
+To get a high-paying job in Germany, having the right university or college degree is an important step and your salary should be worth it.
+Check out some of the paid jobs in Germany and study what master’s degrees are worth it for them.

-5 Best Highest Paying Jobs Germany for International Student:
+15 Best Highest Paying Jobs in Germany for International Students:

 1. Portfolio manager:(salary: €80,200):